logto-io/csharp/README.md

 ## Contents

+### Packages

 - [src/Logto.AspNetCore.Authentication](./src/Logto.AspNetCore.Authentication): ASP.NET Core authentication middleware for Logto.
 - [src/Logto.AspNetCore.Authentication.Tests](./src/Logto.AspNetCore.Authentication.Tests): Tests for the ASP.NET Core authentication middleware.

+### Samples

-- [sample](./sample): Sample ASP.NET Core web application that shows how to use the ASP.NET Core authentication middleware.
+- [sample](./samples/sample): Sample ASP.NET Core web application that shows how to use the ASP.NET Core authentication middleware.
-- [sample-mvc](./sample-mvc): Sample ASP.NET Core web MVC application that shows how to use the ASP.NET Core authentication middleware.
+- [sample-mvc](./samples/sample-mvc): Sample ASP.NET Core web MVC application that shows how to use the ASP.NET Core authentication middleware.
-- [sample-wasm](./sample-wasm): Sample Blazor WebAssembly application that shows how to use Blorc.OpenIdConnect to authenticate users with Logto.
+- [sample-wasm](./samples/sample-wasm): Sample Blazor WebAssembly application that shows how to use Blorc.OpenIdConnect to authenticate users with Logto.
+- [sample-blazor](./samples/sample-blazor): Sample Blazor Server application that shows how to use the ASP.NET Core authentication middleware.

 ## Resources